How to end a fixed term tenancy early

 remove your belongings and leave the property in good condition

-You're responsible for the rent until the property is rented out to new tenants unless you can:
+You're still responsible for the rent until the property is rented out to new tenants.

 Keep negotiating after you leave.